syncfusion-content/xamarin-docs/Xamarin/SfPdfViewer/Enable-And-Disable-Built-in-Toolbar.md

 PDF Viewer has a built-in toolbar that can be disabled or enabled.

-## How to disable built-in toolbar?
+## How to disable/enable built-in toolbar?

 By default, the toolbar is enabled.
 It can be disabled by setting the Toolbar.Enabled property of PDF Viewer to false.

 {% tabs %}
 {% highlight c# %}